Frequently Asked Questions

 It is easy for clerks to administer a Ranked Choice Voting election.
 The State of Maine administered its first statewide Ranked Choice Voting election on June 12th, 2018, and the process went smoothly.
 In the video below, Maine Secretary of State Matt Dunlap explains the logistics and costs around running their first statewide RCV election.
 State and local staff relied on their existing ballot machines, had about three months of preparation, incurred a total of $102,653 in additional cost ($1.4 million less than anticipated), ran an election with no significant problems, and reported final results in five business days.
 Watch Secretary Dunlap’s presentation.

-RCV elections in Massachusetts would be just as resistant to fraud and hacking as existing plurality elections.
+RCV elections in Massachusetts would be just as secure as existing plurality elections.
 The key security safeguards we have in place today would continue unaltered by a move to RCV.
 In fact, RCV actually offers an opportunity for greater transparency of election data.

 Today, all voters in Massachusetts use paper ballots, ensuring every election has a voter-verifiable paper audit trail, and that would continue to be true with RCV elections.
 DREs (direct-recording electronic machines), which lack a paper trail, are not authorized for use in the state, nor would they be under RCV.
 Importantly, none of our voting machines are connected to the internet, and RCV would not change that practice either.
 Lastly, the post-election audits that Massachusetts conducts today are entirely compatible with RCV.